MozillaFoundation/mofo-standards/README.md

 ## GitHub Flow

 Active projects and future projects will use GitHub flow for branching.
 This means that new features should be written in feature branches based on `master`.
-When a feature is **complete**, open a pull request against `master` to have the new feature (or fix) brought into the base branch.
+When ready, open a pull request against `master` to have the new feature (or fix) brought into the base branch.
+Branches should only merge into master when fully completed, so other people's work is never blocked.

 For more details, see: [https://guides.github.com/introduction/flow/](https://guides.github.com/introduction/flow/)